2D Autocorrelation Function

 Physics Frontiers Center (PFC)

-A National-Science-Foundation-funded organization designated to explore hard problems at the
+A National-Science-Foundation-funded organization designated to explore hard problems at the frontiers of physics.

 A region of plasma which causes bulk refractive deflection of radiation propagating through it.